Jamaica, Haiti eliminated from World Cup contention

-Jamaica’s World Cup dreams were smashed by a crushing two-nil lost to Panama at the Estadio Rommel Fernandez.in Panama City while Haiti’s hopes died with a one nil defeat at the hands of Costa Rica at the Stade Sylvio Cator in Port Au- Prince.
+Jamaica’s World Cup dreams were smashed by a crushing two-nil loss to Panama at the Estadio Rommel Fernandezin Panama City while Haiti’s hopes died with a one nil defeat at the hands of Costa Rica at the Stade Sylvio Cator in Port Au- Prince.

 Gabriel Torres and substitute Abdiel Arroyo were Panama’s marksmen, scoring in the 28th minute and in the second minute of second-half stoppage time after an aggressive start by the visitors.